artdgn/jobs-ranker/README.md

 #### ideas
+    feature / column selection
+    web frontend (django)
+    other sites (indeed)
     deploy in jupyter notebook on the cloud (storage in S3)